jm379/blog/posts/1-extending-ruby.md

 create_makefile 'window/window'
 ```

-We need to add some flags to the linker to be able to compile our raylib wrapper, and also, it's a good
+We need to add some flags to the linker to be able to compile our raylib wrapper, and it's a good idea to
-idea to add a validator to check if we have access to the raylib library in our system.
+add a validator to check if we have access to the raylib library in our system.

-Now let's use it after compiling the extension
+Time to use our wrapped library:

 ```ruby
 # window.rb